Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Mount Keira had a median taxpayer income of $66,843 and an average income of $88,992 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-These figures are significantly higher than those of Rest of NSW, which had a median income of $52,390 and an average income of $65,215 during the same period.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median and average incomes for Mount Keira as of September 2025 would be approximately $72,765 and $96,877 respectively.
-According to the 2021 Census figures, household incomes in Mount Keira rank at the 90th percentile with a weekly income of $2,476.
-In terms of earnings profile, 29.0% of the population (469 individuals) fall within the $1,500 - $2,999 income range, which aligns with regional levels where this cohort represents 29.9%.
-Mount Keira demonstrates considerable affluence with 40.2% earning over $3,000 per week, supporting premium retail and service offerings in the area.
+Mount Keira suburb has a median taxpayer income of $66,843 and an average income of $88,992 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, this is extremely high compared to Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates as of September 2025 would be approximately $72,765 (median) and $96,877 (average).
+According to the 2021 Census figures, household incomes rank exceptionally high at the 90th percentile ($2,476 weekly).
+In Mount Keira, 29.0% of the population falls within the $1,500 - 2,999 income range, aligning with regional levels where this cohort represents 29.9%.
+The district demonstrates considerable affluence with 40.2% earning over $3,000 per week, supporting premium retail and service offerings.
 After housing costs, residents retain 87.9% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income